pnnl/soda-opt/docs/tutorials/tensorflow/README.md

 conda activate soda
 ```

-Enter the HPCA tutorial directory with vscode or another tool capable of rendering jupyter notebooks.
+Enter the tutorial directory with vscode or another tool capable of rendering jupyter notebooks.

 ```bash
 # Open this folder with vscode